unix1/gostdx/README.md

 Just few extended standard library functions for Golang using generics.

 Prerequsites:
+* Go version 1.18 or greater for generics for maps and slices
-* Go version 1.18 or greater due to generics.
+* Go version 1.23 or greater due to cons rangefunc (will work with 1.22 `GOEXPERIMENT=rangefunc`).

 # usage